 17. Henehene Kou ‘Aka

 This is one of those traditional Hawaiian songs that you’ll hear on the radio, in stores, and at Hawaiian music shows across Hawaii.
-It was copyrighted by Andy Cummings, however, no one really knows why wrote it.
+It was copyrighted by Andy Cummings; however, no one really knows why he wrote it.

-It’s based on a true story where a couple is riding on a streetcar in Hawaii back in the 1920s.
-It talks about the different places they go and what they do when they get there.
+It’s based on a true story about a couple riding a streetcar in Hawaii in the 1920s.
+The story discusses the different places they go and what they do when they get there.

 While it’s always been one of those old Hawaiian songs you hear, Israel Kamakawiwo’ole made this beloved classic even more popular.